dansmyers/ProgrammingAndSoftwareDevelopment-Spring-2021/Labs/2-Recursion_Practice.md

 Use this online version to play a few games of the Towers of Hanoi: https://www.mathsisfun.com/games/towerofhanoi.html.

-- How many moves does it take to solve the puzzle of two disks?
+- Solve the puzzle for two disks.
+How many moves does it take?
+Write down the sequence of moves.

-- How many moves for three disks?

-- How about four disks?

-The app will actually tell you the minimum number of moves in each case.
-As you solve the puzzle, keep track of the sequence of moves that generates the minimal value.
+- Repeat for three and then four disks.
+In each case, write down the sequence of steps that gives you the minimal number of moves.